GustavoBrites/data-engineering-zoomcamp-project/README.md

 ## Transformations

-The transformations made were the selection of certain columns and creation of new ones (time diferencies).
+The transformations made were the selection of certain columns and creation of new ones (time differences).

 It is known that tables with less than 1 GB don't show significant improvement with partitioning and clustering; doing so in a small table could even lead to increased cost due to the additional metadata reads and maintenance needed for these features.